Can I expunge my arrest record after being acquitted of assault?

 Answer:

-(A) He or she has never been convicted of a criminal offense; and
+• You have never been convicted of a criminal offense.

-A petition to expunge records in the State of Illinois can only affect criminal records prosecuted and maintained by the State of Illinois and Federal or out-of-state convictions cannot be expunged or sealed under Illinois Law.
-Furthermore, the Criminal Identification Act is meant to expunge and seal criminal records and it does not apply to minor traffic offenses, divorces, entry of an order of protection or other civil matters.
+Note that this expungement process only applies to criminal records maintained by the State of Illinois.
+Federal or out-of-state convictions cannot be expunged or sealed under Illinois law.
+Additionally, the Criminal Identification Act does not cover minor traffic offenses, divorces, orders of protection, or other civil matters.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.